gopherjs/gopherjs/compiler/internal/dce/README.md

 dependents of the interface.

 Interfaces may contain exported and unexported function signatures.
-If an interface is alive then all of the functions, even the unexported functions, are alive.
+If an interface is alive then all of the functions are alive.
-Since there are many ways to wrap a type with an interface, any alive type that duck-types to an interface must have all of the matching methods alive.
+Since there are many ways to wrap a type with an interface, any alive type that duck-types to an interface must have all of the matching methods also alive.

+In theory the unexported functions are also alive however, for GopherJS there is an exception because duck-typing is handled separately the method definitions.
+Those difference are discussed in [Dependencies](#dependencies) but for this idea we discuss DCE more generally.

 Since the exported methods in an alive type will be alive, see [Named Types](#named-types), the only ones here that need to be considered